 So, which Bowie knife should you get?
 If you are thinking about buying a Bowie for hunting, camping, or for tactical reasons, I highly suggest the BK9 by Ka-Bar.
 It features a great carbons steel that won’t rust easily.
 It keeps its edge very well and can easily be re-sharpened–making it perfect for tactical use.
 The colors will not give you away to snipers and it has great features like a pummel and nylon sheath.

-Avoid the PUMA Stag.
+I’m not a huge fan of the PUMA Stag.
 It used to be a great knife but the current revision made it a terrible knife.
 If you can still find the 3 rivet model, buy it.
-Avoid this 2 rivet model however.
+Avoid this 2 rivet model, however.

 Have any questions, comments, or suggestions?
 Add them to the comment box below.